dotnet/docfx/docs/designs/xref.md

 ```json
 {"content":"<p>Link to <a href=\"aspnet/a.md\">ASP.NET Documentation</a></p>\n"}
 ```
   - User can also define which property to display for the referenced uid

+### Using `xref` to reference a uid in markdown
 ```
 Link to <xref:a?displayProperty=fullName>
 ```